-Throughout the architecture history, we have been concerning the facade treatment for a much pleasant visual impact to the public.
-But what pushes its own boundary now, is how do we make the facade more than just a static vertical architectural element.
-What if a facade functions more than just an envelope of a building?
+Throughout the architecture history, we have been looking into ways to turn the facade treatment into a pleasant visual impact for the public.
+But what pushes our boundaries now is how to make the facade more than just a static vertical architectural element.
+What if a facade functions more than just an envelope for a building?
 What if a facade responds to climate, technology, sunlight, or even natural element such as wind?
-What if a facade can constantly react to the surrounding and forms a pattern of movement by itself?
-What if, a “dynamic facade” proposal that could respond to the environment and minimize the energy consumption?
+What if a facade can constantly react to the surrounding and form a pattern of movement by itself?
+What if a “dynamic facade” proposal could respond to the environment and minimize the energy consumption?